xakepbean/core-setup/Documentation/BuildConfigs.md

     - (TBD: Alpine)

 - Builds for each architecture:
-    - Distro Agnostic Portable (TODO: glibc version?)
-(TODO?Builds on which OS?)
+    - Distro Agnostic (glibc version 2.14) (TODO: Builds on which OS?)
         - Carries local dynamically linked OS dependencies.
-        - Testing on the result of this build needs to happen on all OS's.
+        - Testing of the result of this build needs to happen on all OS's.
-    - Distro Specific OS
+    - Distro Specific with dependencies
         - Dynamically linked against the OS copy of dependencies.
         - This is the way distros build and we build for our native package manager packages.
         - Testing is on the same OS as built on.
-    - (TBD: Distro Specific Portable)
+    - (TBD: Distro Specific without dependencies)
         - This would be to provide RID specific capabilities for standalone apps that can be distro specific without needing to install dependencies.
         - Testing on this would be on the OS it was built on.

 - Packages
     - tar.gz's
-        - Contains Distro Agnostic Portable (glibc version)
+        - Contains Distro Agnostic binaries.
-        - (TBD: also contains result of portable distro specific build)
+        - (TBD: Contains the Distro Specific without depencies binaries)
         - Source which when extracted can reproduce all the build flavors with a simple build command with parameter for build flavors.
         - Pdb's matching the build for each build flavor.
     - apt and yum
-        - Contains Distro Specific OS build assets and references dependencies through package manager.
+        - Contains Distro Specific with dependencies build assets and references dependencies through package manager.
             - This is how people get the latest.
 As soon as a version is in a distro, they get it there.
     - NuGet
-        - NetCore.App packages Distro Agnostic Portable (glibc version)
+        - NetCore.App packages Distro Agnostic binaries
-        - (TBD: Distro Specific Portable for using specific RID's)
+        - (TBD: Distro Specific withtout dependencies for using specific RID's)

 __OSX__